temporalio/helm-charts/README.md

 and, from a separate window, use the local port to access the service.

-### Exploring Metrics in Grafana
+### Exploring Metrics via Grafana

-By default, the full "Batteris Included" configruation comes with a few Grafana dashboards.
+By default, the full "Batteris Included" configuration comes with a few Grafana dashboards.

 To access those dashboards, follow the following steps: